-Dennis' Story involves an Aboriginal/First Nation family living in a rural and remote community.
+Dennis' Story involves an Indigenous family living in a rural and remote community.
 Dennis' parent shares more about his unilateral hearing.

 We live in a remote community of Bella Bella (Heiltsuk), in the North Central Coast of British Columbia.
 The only means of transportation out of our village is by air flight or ferry.